sumhungyee/telegram_ai_gptq/README.md

 # telegram_ai
 A telegram bot run on a large language model.
 This can run locally on your computer, without the use of any API.
-This is a very new project and I'm happy to get some feedback.

 > **Warning**